PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 - If content is ignored/not added to the guide or episodes start/end before their assigned EPG time ie. guide times are off.
 Under "Parse for Accurate Duration Meta" select "Prefer File Metadata".
 Kodis library usually contain rounded duration/runtime values which will yield inaccurate guide times.
 Parsing the file directly grabs the actual duration value.
 If content is ignored, it is usually because Kodis library contains no duration/runtime information.
 Again, parsing the file resolves this problem.
 If however both your library and file contain no duration meta content will remain be ignored.

-- Multiple PVR backends supported; However, you must set "Client Priorities"  under Kodis "PVR & LiveTV" settings.
-Follow the directions below to clear guide data after setting priority.
+- Multiple PVR backends supported.

 - Blank EPG cells; Kodis EPG data is malformed; Enter Kodis "PVR & LiveTV" settings, navigate to "Guide" and click "Clear data".